 Using the Development Virtual Machine

-Spryker Commerce OS comes with a Virtual Machine that has all pre-requsites required to run Spryker.
+Spryker Commerce OS comes with a Virtual Machine that has all pre-requisites required to run Spryker.
 Also, it provides a full-featured development environment that will help you in customizing Spryker to your project needs.
-The Development VM, or DevVM for short, is based on VirtualBox and Vagrant, and can be used to install Spryker on any Operating System.
-This option is recommended for development scenarios.
+The Development VM, or DevVM, is based on VirtualBox and Vagrant, and can be used to install Spryker on any Operating System.

 |Operating system||B2B Shop||B2C Shop|